 - Acted disrespectfully.
-Years ago, I invited a friend to travel and stay with us for the weekend.
+Years ago, I invited a friend, from a distance, to come and stay with us for the weekend.
 I was so excited to see her I talked about MY LIFE the whole 48 plus hours minus sleep time.
 To her credit, she wrote me a letter telling me how she felt unheard, unseen and unacknowledged.

 - Said emotionally wounding words.
-When raising children I had moments of losing my top and using rude language that, had my mother been in ear-shot, would have caused her a fainting spell.
+When raising children I had moments of losing my top and using rude language that, had my mother been in ear-shot, would have caused her to faint!

-- Crossed a boundary: One morning at a conference I moved a gentleman’s briefcase to another friend.
-He was off getting a coffee but I had no idea where he was.
+- Crossed a boundary: One morning at a conference I saw my friend at a table.
+When I went to sit in the chair next to her, there was a brief-case on it.
+I moved the briefcase to the next chair.
+Apparently, the owner of the briefcase was off getting a coffee.
+I had no idea where he was.
 All I knew was, I wanted to sit next to my friend and a briefcase was in the way.
-Upon his return, the man felt livid and he let me know.
+Upon his return, the man felt angry and he let me know.
 “Who do you think you are?”
 I thought, “Horrors!
 A seat stealer!”
 He had saved that chair hours earlier to have a first rate view.

 Why People Do Not Apologize

 - They have a habit of justifying their poor behavior.
 That is, they make up excuses.

 - They let embarrassment get in the way.